 Acquired in 1999, Headwaters Forest Reserve is the newest and probably the last-ever large tract of old-growth redwoods to be acquired for preservation.
 Purchased by three federal and state agencies in 1999 after a long and sometimes violent conflict between environmentalists and logging interests, the reserve has about five square miles of old growth, making it the sixth-largest redwood park or reserve by old-growth area.

-As the newest redwood acquisition, however, the Reserve exemplifies the 100-year-old trend toward preservation over recreation in the redwoods.
-While Big Basin (acquired in 1902) once boasted a Yosemite-like excess of resort-like facilities built right under its largest redwoods, Headwaters doesn't allow the public any access at all to its main old-growth groves.
-Allowing hikers into the old growth would, by today's environmental standards, result in unacceptable damage to the forest ecosystem.
+Headwaters doesn’t allow the public any access at all to its main old-growth groves; any trails through these areas would, by today’s environmental standards, result in unacceptable damage to the forest ecosystem.

 Headwaters only has two trails, both on the edges of the property.
 No more trails are planned, and some have even argued that no visitors should be allowed into the Headwaters Reserve at all.